WFUN-FM: 2015-2020: Top 40

-On January 30, 2015, at 5 a.m., after playing "Always Something There to Remind Me" by Naked Eyes, "I'll Be There for You (Bon Jovi song)" by Bon Jovi, "It's Still Rock & Roll To Me" by Billy Joel, "Listen To The Music" by Doobie Brothers, "She's So High" by Tal Bachman, "The Warrior (song)" by Scandal (American band), "Rock'n Me" by The Steve Miller Band, "Get The Party Started" by P!nk, and "Mama Said Knock You Out" by LL Cool J, KIHT flipped to an adult-leaning Top 40/CHR as "Now 96-3".
+On January 30, 2015, at 5 a.m., after playing "Always Something There to Remind Me" by Naked Eyes, "I'll Be There For You" by Bon Jovi, "It's Still Rock & Roll To Me" by Billy Joel, "Listen To The Music" by Doobie Brothers, "She's So High" by Tal Bachman, "The Warrior" by Scandal, "Rock'n Me" by The Steve Miller Band, "Get The Party Started" by P!nk, and "Mama Said Knock You Out" by LL Cool J, KIHT flipped to an adult-leaning Top 40/CHR format as "Now 96-3".
 The first song on "Now" was "Blank Space" by Taylor Swift.
 On February 5, 2015, KIHT changed call letters to KNOU to match the "Now" branding.
 In January 2018, KNOU and KFTK-FM were sold by Emmis to Entercom.
 In March 2018, after Entercom began managing the station under a local marketing agreement, KNOU shifted to a more mainstream CHR as its positioning was redundant to new sister station KYKY.

 2020-Present: R&B

 On November 5, 2020, Urban One agreed to a station swap with Entercom in which they would swap ownership of four stations, including the intellectual property of WFUN-FM (95.5), to Entercom in exchange for WBT/WBT-FM, WFNZ and WLNK in Charlotte, North Carolina.
 As part of the terms of the deal, Entercom would take over operations via a local marketing agreement on November 23; however, as the station itself would remain with Urban One, it was announced that the Adult R&B format and WFUN-FM's intellectual property would move to KNOU on that date.
 The change took place at midnight on November 23; subsequently, Gateway Creative Broadcasting announced it would purchase WFUN-FM's former frequency and flip it to Christian Rhythmic CHR under the "Boost Radio" branding in January 2021.
 On November 24, 2020, the WFUN-FM call sign moved to 96.3; 95.5 then became KXBS.

 The KNOU call letters would later be reused on the former KAMP-FM in Los Angeles following a rebranding in April 2021 and would last until December of that year when it flipped to a simulcast of KNX.

+On June 29, 2026, Audacy announced the sale of WFUN-FM and its sister stations to Hoffman Media Group.